arch8s/spring-2022/Glossary.md

 is a lean graphical notation technique for modelling the architecture of software systems.

 > Lean
-in our context, is a business methodology that promotes the flow of value to the customer through two guiding tenets: continuous improvement and respect for people.
+**in our context**, is a business methodology that promotes the flow of value to the customer through two guiding tenets: continuous improvement and respect for people.

 > _Monolith, also monolithic architecture_
 is the traditional unified model for the design of a software program.
 Monolithic, in this context, means composed all in one piece.